CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

 Garbage collector keeps free space in cache for new records by evicting existing ones.

-The garbage collection process is spawned in a regular time intervals, each time checking whether the occupied space exceeded a threshold.
+The GC process checks in a regular time intervals whether the occupied space exceeded a set threshold.
 If the threshold is exceeded, the content of the cache is analysed and a set percentage of the occupied space is released.
 Furthermore, if prefetch is enabled, a higher percentage of the occupied space is considered